-A steep walk out of the old town, and up the hill, past the vineyards will lead you to the entry gate of the Castle, overlooking the rivers and the valley.
+A steep walk out of the old town and up the hill and past the vineyards, you’ll find the entry gate of Cochem Castle, overlooking the rivers and the valley.

 First documented in 1051, destroyed in 1689, and then left in ruins until 1868.
 It was then bought by a wealthy businessman who reconstructed the castle in the Gothic Revival style.
 The Castle (like some of the others I visited) could be plonked straight onto a movie set.
-The Castle has been lovingly restored, at the time of visiting we were able to watch the caftsmen repainting some of the wall murals.
+The Castle has been lovingly restored, at the time of visiting craftsmen repainting some of the wall murals.

-If you arrive in Cologne by train, then leaving the station, the UNESCO listed Cathedral will probably be the first thing you see.
+It’s nearly impossible to miss the UNESCO listed Cathedral – in fact, arriving in the centre, it will probably be the first thing you see.
 If it’s not then you need to take your eyes off your phone and look up!
 It’s massive!